dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 ..
 3.4.3  URL schemes (protocols) and scripts in attribute values ............o

-htmLawed edits attributes that take URLs as values if they are found to contain unpermitted schemes.
+htmLawed edits attributes that take URLs as values if they are found to contain un-permitted schemes.
 E.g., if the 'afp' scheme is not permitted, then '<a href="afp://domain.org">' becomes '<a href="denied:afp://domain.org">', and if Javascript is not permitted '<a onclick="javascript:xss();">' becomes '<a onclick="denied:javascript:xss();">'.

 By default htmLawed permits these schemes in URLs for the 'href' attribute: